6-Day Star Blanket Crochet Pattern – Free, Easy, and Stunning Star-Shaped Afghan

 📝 Pro Tip: Choose a smooth, plied yarn — fluffy yarns can hide stitches, making counting harder.

-- Cotton yarn – great for summer or baby versions since it’s breathable.
+Cotton yarn – great for summer blankets or baby versions since it’s breathable and soft on sensitive skin.

-- Wool yarn – adds warmth and elasticity, perfect for winter throws.
+Wool yarn – adds warmth and elasticity, making it perfect for cozy winter throws.

-- Acrylic yarn – affordable, durable, and available in endless colors.
+Acrylic yarn – affordable, durable, and widely available in a huge range of colors, making it ideal for large blankets.

 Pro tip: Buy one extra skein of each color to avoid dye lot mismatches when switching yarns mid-project.

-If you want a blanket that drapes softly, go up a hook size.
-For a firmer, more defined star, use a smaller hook.
+If you prefer a softer and more flowing blanket, use a larger hook size.
+For a firmer and more defined star shape, use a smaller hook.

-- Round 1: Begin with a magic ring or chain circle.
+Round 1: Begin with a magic ring or a chain circle.

-- Rounds 2–3: Start forming the points with strategic increases.
+Rounds 2–3: Start forming the star points with strategic increases.

-- Rounds 4+: Continue the established pattern — each round grows your star symmetrically.
+Rounds 4+: Continue the established pattern — each round expands your star evenly and symmetrically.

-- Check Shape Regularly: If your star starts to ruffle or pucker, adjust tension or double-check stitch count.
+Check Shape Regularly: If your blanket starts to ruffle or pucker, adjust your tension or double-check your stitch count.

-- Finishing: When you reach desired size, fasten off and weave ends.
-Consider adding a border to frame the star.
+Finishing: Once you reach your desired size, fasten off and weave in all ends.
+You can also add a border to give your blanket a polished finish.

-➡ Click here to see the full written pattern and chart.
+➡ Click here to see the full written pattern and round-by-round chart.

 🔧 Borders & Finishing Touches

-Adding a border is optional, but it can give your 6-Day Star Blanket a polished look.
+Adding a border to your 6 day star blanket is optional, but it can elevate the final look and give your project a more professional finish.

-- Shell stitch border – adds a decorative scalloped edge.
+Shell stitch border – adds a decorative and scalloped edge.

-- Picot border – playful, perfect for baby versions.
+Picot border – playful and delicate, perfect for baby blankets.

-When finishing, weave in ends carefully to prevent unraveling.
-If you used many colors, consider the “magic knot” method or weave ends as you go to save time later.
+When finishing your blanket, make sure to weave in all ends securely to prevent unraveling over time.
+If you used multiple colors, you can weave in ends as you go to save time at the end.

 ✨ Suggested Section: Variations & Yarn Ideas for the 6-Day Star Blanket